gkanapathy/notes/content/posts/end-of-the-world.md

 Interesting that this came out in 2018, a year before covid.
 I totally agree that gain-of-function research is the supidest shit.
 You can tell that the fuckers who are like "it's the only way to protect us is create it" are a bunch of psychopaths.
-It's like the arsonist who becomes a fireman.
+It's like arsonists who become a firemen.

-("Well, technically...": While these dumbfucks could destroy easily destroy civilization worse than the Europeans destroyed the pre-conquest American civilations, I'm less convinced it would actually fully destroy the species.
+("Well, technically...": While these dumbfucks could destroy easily destroy civilization worse than the Europeans destroyed the pre-conquest American civilations, I'm less convinced it would actually extinguish the species.
 Nature has had plenty of time and lots of space for viruses to naturally exchange genetic material and create a killing plague, and somehow it hasn't happened yet.
 Maybe it's possible that someone will be able to design something more effective and efficient, but I have a suspicion that natural systems are a little more complicated than that.
-I'm more confident in robustnes of nature than in "requirements" that researchers include fail-safes in their creations.
+I'm more confident in robustness of nature than in "requirements" that researchers include fail-safes in their creations.
 Not that it will help human civilization, because we'll be dead or in living in a post-apocalyptic wasteland.)

 ### Physics

-Haven't listened to it, will probably do it this week.
+LHC/Higgs Boson: Look, it's hubris to think that we, in the 21st century in some underfunded science lab, is going to create something that collapses the entire universe's Higgs field is absurd.
+There are cosmic rays, black holes, neutron stars, magnetars, and more fucked up multiple star systems...these are just the ones that obviously have huge energies around them.

 ### ngmi